EV-OD/nepaliDate/content.md

     *   **URL Error Toast Description:** "Could not construct request URL."

 ---
-This provides a comprehensive overview of the textual content present on the main pages of the Date Bliss application for SEO analysis.
+This provides a comprehensive overview of the textual content present on the main pages of the NepaliDate application for SEO analysis.